 - Hyaluronic Acid 2% + B5 (pH 6.5-7.5)

 Why is it best to separate out these low and high pH products?
 Well, this is best done because these ingredients are stable, usable and active when kept at their formulated pH levels.
-It’s like taking a mediterranean from a long hot summer and teleporting them to Iceland with just a strappy top, skirt and pair of flip-flops.
+It’s like taking a Aussie from a long hot summer and teleporting them to Iceland with just a strappy top, skirt and pair of flip-flops.
 Take something or someone out of their comfort zone and things are going to happen much more slowly… with lots of words that will have you quickly employing a bleep-button expert.

 The Ordinary Regimen – separate similar ingredients